******** NAJA Accredited Gemological Laboratory ********

 It will take approximately thirty minutes to set up my equipment and address any questions you may have.
 For an Insurance Appraisal, the examination time varies based on the complexity of the piece and may take between 20 and 45 minutes for a complete examination of each item.
 For Estate Appraisals, you can anticipate reviewing 5 items every two hours.

-For individual item insurance appraisals, I will have a detailed report emailed to you when the examination is completed.
-For unique or antique pieces requiring deeper research, you can expect a finished appraisal on the spot.
-For or an Estate Appraisal turnaround depends on the size of the estate and can take up to 1-2 days for a finished report.
+For individual item insurance appraisals, I will have a detailed report emailed to ithin 24 hours.
+For unique or antique pieces requiring deeper research, you can expect a finished appraisal within 3 days.
+For or an Estate Appraisal turnaround depends on the size of the estate and can take up to 5 days for a finished report.

 Ideally, your jeweler should have access to an independent gemologist to appraise your jewelry, as this provides a more objective and trustworthy evaluation, particularly when determining the value of valuable pieces.
 A jeweler selling their inventory might have a vested interest in inflating the price; however, an independent gemologist offers an unbiased assessment.